Ecwid/ecwid-api-docs/includes/_jsapi.md

 Get basic information about a page user opened in storefront.

 How to do it:

 1. Subscribe to `Ecwid.OnPageLoad` or `Ecwid.OnPageLoaded` event
 2. Extract page information from `page` object with your code
 3. When event happens, your callback code is executed

+<aside class='notice'>If you need more information about a product or category, use <a href="https://developers.ecwid.com/api-documentation/access-tokens">Ecwid REST API</a>.
+Public access token can be used in the client-side code, and private token on the server-side.</aside>

 **Page object fields**: